 As I was trolling around on Instagram the other day, I ended up going down multiple rabbit holes looking at images of old stuff.
 And in an effort to get in at least one more non-Christmas post before we get to December, I decided to highlight a few of the images I came across while browsing.
 So you’re the lucky ones of my down-the-rabbit expeditions.
 Or not.
-I’ll leave that to you to decide.
+I’ll leave that to you to decide when you’ve finished this edition of Retro Ramblings.

 Scolastic Book Club Flyer From 1990